Registering with the Immigration Services

 If you are not an EU/EEA/Swiss national and will be staying in Ireland to study for more than 90 days, you will need to register with the Irish immigration services.

-Immigration services in Ireland are managed by two government bodies – the Immigration Service Delivery (ISD) and the Garda National Immigration Bureau (GNIB).
+Immigration services in Ireland are managed by two government bodies of the Department of Justice – the Immigration Service Delivery (ISD) and the Garda National Immigration Bureau (GNIB).

 For general immigration registration queries contact immigrationsupport@justice.ie.

 It is recommended that you try to book your appointment in advance of your arrival in Ireland.
-On the day of your appointment, you will go to ISD’s office on Burgh Quay, Dublin 2.
+On the day of your appointment, you will go to the Registration Office on Burgh Quay, Dublin 2.

-If you are living outside of Dublin, you will register with your local Garda National Immigration Bureau (GNIB).
+If you are living in other counties, you will register with your local Garda National Immigration Bureau (GNIB).

 To register as a student and be issued with an Irish Residency Permit card, you will need to bring the following documentation: